Uninett/navappliance/README.md

 ## Operating System

-The virtual appliance is based on Debian GNU/Linux 11 (Bullseye), and the Debian packages released by the NAV team at their [APT repository](https://nav.uninett.no/install-instructions/#debian).
+The virtual appliance is based on Debian GNU/Linux 12 (Bookworm), and the Debian packages released by the NAV team at their [APT repository](https://nav.uninett.no/install-instructions/#debian).